 Up and coming nuclear reactor powerhouses China and India both have substantial reserves of Thorium-bearing minerals and not as much Uranium.
 So, expect this energy source to become a big deal in the not-too-distant future...

 If someone on the internet told you something about Thorium, you might want to check out our Thorium Myths page just to double check what you heard.

 - What are the benefits of using Thorium?

 - See also

 Thor is a mythical Norse god associated with thunder, lightning, storms, oak trees, strength, the protection of mankind, healing, and fertility.
-Thorium was so named in the 1820s, well before its nuclear properties were known.
+Thorium was so named in the 1820s, well before its nuclear properties were discovered in 1942.
 Coincidence?

-- The Th-U fuel cycle does not irradiate Uranium-238 and therefore does not produce transuranic materials like Plutonium, Americium, Curium, etc. These transuranics are the major health concern of long-term nuclear waste.
+- The Th-U fuel cycle does not irradiate Uranium-238 and therefore does not produce transuranic (bigger than uranium) atoms like Plutonium, Americium, Curium, etc. These transuranics are the major health concern of long-term nuclear waste.
 Thus, Th-U waste will be less toxic on the 10,000+ year time scale.

 What are the downsides of Thorium?